natalyamyers/Natalya-Myers-Personal-Site/index.md

 ## Welcome to My Page!
+[]

 My name is Natalya Myers, and I am a DIGIT major at Penn State Behrend in my sophomore year.
+I enjoy reading, creating, and am an active member in Behrend’s theater.

+This is my personal page, where you can find information on me, view my resume, and keep up to date on projects I am currently working on or have finished.

 ### Markdown